autoplot/documentation/javadoc/org/das2/qds/DataSetAnnotations.md

-# org.das2.qds.DataSetAnnotationsPlace to experiment with runtime notes about datasets in this
+# org.das2.qds.DataSetAnnotations

- single-instance lookup table.
+Place to experiment with runtime notes about datasets in this single-instance lookup table.
 This uses weak references so that datasets will be garbage collected.

-DataSetAnnotations( )
+# DataSetAnnotations( )

 ***